deepskystacker/DSS/Installers/README.txt

     compression factors than simply using the GZIP utility to externally compress the whole FITS file, but it also means that the original floating value pixel values are not exactly preserved.

+2. FITS files will now be written with the extension .fits rather than .fit of .fts.

-2. Resolve problem of 0xC000409 abend at startup when the user's "Documents" directory path contained non-Latin1 characters.
+3. Resolve problem of 0xC000409 abend at startup when the user's "Documents" directory path contained non-Latin1 characters.

+4. Update build to use Qt 6.10.0

+4. Update boost to 1.88 and libtiff to 4.7.1

+5. Bug fix: The name of the intermediate files were created incorrectly.
+The stem for the file name was using the content of the input filename up to but not including the first '.' character.
+    It should have used up to but not including the last '.' character.

+6. Bug fix: Incorrect master flat files were created when bias frames were being used.
+This bug was introduced during the development of 6.1.0.

 Changes for DeepSkyStacker 6.1.0
 ================================